 Storm terms you should know

-Thunderstorm: Lightning and thunder are always present during a thunderstorm, and oftentimes rain or hail too.
+Thunderstorm: Lightning and thunder are always present during a thunderstorm, and oftentimes heavy rain or hail too.
 A dry thunderstorm is a storm without rain.
 Thunderstorms are very dangerous because if you’re hit by lightning, the voltage may severely injure or even kill you.

 Severe thunderstorm watch: A severe thunderstorm watch is issued when the weather conditions are highly favorable for the development of a severe thunderstorm.
 A watch helps the public become prepared prior to a coming storm, so they’re not taken by surprise once it develops.